Avichai98/linux-devops-course/week3/week3_practice/README.md

-# Week 3 – Daily Practice Tasks
+# 📘 Week 3 – DevOps Daily Practice Tasks

+ 📁 All scripts and work should be placed in the `week3_practice/` folder as required.

 ### **🔹 Task 1: Display Network Info & Open Ports**
 <details>